Common Types of Rashes in Newborns and Babies

 From time to time, you may see a rash forming on your baby’s skin.
 It’s often not anything to worry about, but sometimes you might need to check in with your doctor or health visitor.
 Read on to learn about some of the most common rashes in newborns and babies and find out what you can do to treat them.

-A rash is a swelling or irritation of the skin making the skin appear red, bumpy, lumpy or scaly.
+A rash is a change to the usual skin often characterised by textural changes, for instance, the skin may feel bumpy or swollen.
+This may be accompanied by colour change, so the skin might look redder, darker or lighter than the original skin colour.
 A rash can be itchy, and sometimes may be accompanied by a fever.
 Rashes are often harmless, but keep in mind that a rash can also be a sign of an allergic reaction, or other condition that may need immediate medical attention.
 In this article, we’ll cover some of the most common types of rashes affecting babies.
 However, not all rashes are listed, so do contact your midwife, health visitor or a doctor if you have any questions or concerns about your baby's skin.

 What Can Cause Baby Rashes?